trilio-demo/tvk-ui-permissions/README.md

 ## 4. Create a Cluster-wide RoleBinding for your newly created ClusterRole

-**Here we use an oath provider and so we used the system:authenticated:oauth group.
-In the case that you are using a different provider, find the group based on your provider.
+**Here we use an oath provider and so we used the <em>system:authenticated:oauth</em> group.
+In the case that you are using a different provider, find the group based on your provider.**

 ```
 kind: RoleBinding